ouvaa/ouvaa.github.io/README.md

 - **Universal Accessibility:** Ouvaalan's minimalism can bridge communication gaps across different languages and cultures, providing a common ground for interaction.
 Its simplicity makes it accessible to a wider audience, including those with learning disabilities or cognitive impairments.

 ### Specialized Applications
-- **Animal Training:** In contexts like llama training, Ouvaalan's concise vocabulary can be highly effective.
-Animals can more easily recognize and respond to shorter, consistent commands, improving the efficiency and effectiveness of training programs.
+- **A.I.
+Training & Inference:** In contexts like LLM training, Ouvaalan's concise vocabulary can be highly effective.
+Machines can more easily translate and respond to shorter, consistent commands, improving the efficiency and effectiveness of programs.
 - **Technological Integration:** For voice-activated systems, IoT devices, and robotics, Ouvaalan can streamline voice commands, making interactions more intuitive and reducing the likelihood of misinterpretation.
 This can enhance user experience and increase the reliability of voice-controlled applications.

 ### Resource Efficiency and Environmental Impact